DeployGate/deploygate-android-sdk/README.md

 You can integrate DeployGate's realtime remote logging & crash reporting without code modification on your apps in development.

+> 4.3.0 alphas and 4.3.0 will require updating Android Studio to the latest patch version of 3.3 or above.
+> For the more details, please see https://developer.android.com/studio/releases/gradle-plugin#4.0.1

 ## Install

 In your build.gradle of `app` module: